Skip to main content

 The first thing that stood out about this blow dryer was its lightweight build—it’s a perfect travel hair dryer.
 It’s similar in size and shape to the Shark Hyperair, but feels even lighter and looks sleeker with its white and gold exterior.
 That positive aside, its airflow isn’t powerful enough to stack up with the others on this list.

-It gently tossed my hair around even at the highest speed and it took me about 28 minutes to get my hair to look semi-straight, but it was still damp in some spots and puffier than I’d prefer.
-I tried it on medium and high heat settings and found the former sufficed but the latter felt too hot.
-I’d use this again in a pinch, but its lightweight, attractive design is the most appealing thing about it.
+It gently tossed Jessica's hair around even at the highest speed, and it took her about 28 minutes to get her hair to look semi-straight, but it was still damp in some spots and puffier than she’d prefer.
+She tried it on medium and high heat settings and found the former sufficed but the latter felt too hot.
+She’d use this again in a pinch, but its lightweight, attractive design is the most appealing thing about it.

 Pros